Bible Verses about Happiness

 We put a lot of energy and thought into things and people that are supposed to make us happy, just to find out that they can’t.

-Real happiness, however, is only found in Christ.
+Real happiness, however, is only found in Christ Jesus.
 Only by trusting God and in His everlasting love, are we able to truly live a joyful life.

-In this blog post, I share 25 Bible Verses about Happiness and Joy that will give you strength when you don’t feel happy at all.
+In this blog post, I share the best Bible Verses about Happiness that will give you strength when you don’t feel happy at all.

 I know that seems easier said than done, but that’s why we need to read these bible verses about being happy and remind ourselves of the joy of the Lord.